xiaoyang-sde/knowledge-base/The Modern JavaScript Tutorial/Part 1 The JavaScript language/Chapter 6 Advanced working with functions.md

 When a function is created using new Function, its `[[Environment]]` is set to reference not the current Lexical Environment, but the global one.

-If `new Function` had access to outer variables, it would have problems with minifiers.
-(Outer varaibles are renamed into shorter ones.)
+If `new Function` had access to outer variables, it would have problems with minifiers because outer varaibles are renamed into shorter ones.

 ## 6.8 Scheduling: setTimeout and setInterval